scottfr/SystemsBook/Environment/environment.md

 DIAGRAM

-If you click the [Clear Sample Model] button you will then have a blank canvas on which to create a model.
-In the next few segments you will learn how to create the three basic structures from which all models are constructed.
+If you click the [Clear Sample Model] button you will then have a blank canvas on which to create a new model.

 # End Model

 [** New Insight](http://insightmaker.com/insight/7070)

-Various aspects of the modeling environment will be explained when they are initially used in a model or needed to do the exercises.
+In the next few segments you will learn how to create the three basic structures from which all models are constructed.
+Various aspects of the modeling environment will be explained when they are initially used in a model, or needed to do the exercises.
 We won't spend a lot of time on pieces you're not going to use immediately so please don't let any of the displays overwhelm you.
 It's far easier to remember things when you actually use them.

 ### Canvas ###

 The center area is the work area where you create a model.
 This area may be scrolled if necessary.
+All the modeling and simulation is done on the canvas.

 ### Toolbar ###

-All the modeling and simulation is done on the canvas using the Toolbar at the top and the Configuration panel at the right.
-For certain functions small windows will open on top of the canvas though you'll never be taken away from the canvas while developing a model.
+The \u{Toolbar} at the top of the window and the \u{Configuration Panel} at the right provide all the tools you will use to create and simulate models.
+The \u{Toolbar} is depicted in Figure 1.
+For certain functions small windows will open on top of the canvas though you'll never be taken away from the canvas while working with a model.

-All the tools you will use to work with are located on the \u{toolbar} at the top of the screen which is depicted in Fig 1.

 ![Figure 1.
 Toolbar](02-im-7070.png)

 [** Figure 1](http://insightmaker.com/insight/7070)

 If the Toolbar isn't visible is may simply be closed, in which case there will be a small down arrow as depicted in Figure 2.
+If you click on this arrow it will open the toolbar displayed in Figure 1.
+The alternative is also true.
+If the Toolbar is visible you can click on this arrow to hide it.

 ![Figure 2.
 Open Toolbar](02-im-4990c1.png)

 [** Figure 2](http://insightmaker.com/insight/4990)

-If you click on this arrow it will open the toolbar displayed in Figure 1.
-The alternative is also true.
-If the Toolbar is visible you can click on this arrow to hide it.

 Models are created with \u{Primitives} and then relations established between them with \u{Connectors}.
 In this chapter we're only going to use the \p{Stock} and \p{Variable} primitives.

 ### Stock ###

 A rectangle indicates a quantity of something that changes over time.
-Remember the over time part as stocks don't change in the blink of an eye, well unless you blink very slowly.
+Remember the over time part as stocks don't change in the blink of an eye, well unless there is a flow and you blink very slowly.

 ### Flow ###

 A directed arrow represents the flow of something into or out of a stock.
 Remember that a stock can only be changed by a flow.
-Hand waving and magic don't work.
-The flow has to be explicit to cause a stock to change, and it takes time.
+Hand waving, magic or smoke and mirrors don't work.
+The flow has to be explicit to cause a stock to change, which is why it takes time.

 ### Creating Stocks and Flows ###

-To use a \u{Primitive} click on the icon on the \u{Toolbar} to select it, then click on the canvas where you want the item located.
-For each \u{Primitive} there are a set of allowed uses in a simulation model.
+To use a \up{Primitive} click on the icon on the \u{Toolbar} to select it, then click on the canvas where you want the item located.
+For each \u{Primitive} there are a set of allowed uses in a simulation model, and we'll cover these later.
 Once you place the item on the canvas it is named for what it is, with that name selected so you can type in the name you want.
 Names can contain any characters except braces "{}", brackets "\[\]", parentheses \(\), and quotes '.
-If the label is not selected you can double-click it to select the label and then enter a new one, or you can enter the label in the \u{Configuration Panel} though we'll address that in a bit more detail later.
+If the label is not selected you can double-click the label to select it and then enter a new one, or you can enter the label in the \u{Configuration Panel}, though we'll address that in a bit more detail later.

 ~ Exercise

-Clear the sample model on the previous model and Practice placing \p{Stock} and \p{Variable} \u{Primitives} on a blank canvas and naming them.
-You can remove a \p{Primitive} by clicking on it to select it and then pressing the \u{Delete} key or clicking the \u{Delete} button in the \u{Actions} section of the \u{Toolbar}.
+Clear the sample model presented previously and practice placing \p{Stock} and \p{Variable} \u{Primitives} on a blank canvas and naming them.
+You can remove a \u{Primitive} by clicking on it to select it and then pressing the \u{Delete} key or clicking the \u{Delete} function in the \u{Actions} section of the \u{Toolbar}.

 ~ End Exercise

 ## Stocks, Flows, Variables and Links ##

-\p{Stocks} and \p{Variables} are connected to other \p{Stocks} and \p{Variables} using \p{Link} and \p{Flow} \p{Connectors}.
+\p{Stocks} and \p{Variables} are connected to other \p{Stocks} and \p{Variables} using \u{Link} and \u{Flow} \u{Connectors}.
 The rules for connections are very explicit because Insight Maker has to figure out how to simulate the model.
 The allowed connections are constructed in the following model.
 The next chapter will present several types of models where the rules for connections aren't nearly as rigid.

-If you select \u{Link} from the \u{Connections} segment of the \u{Toolbar} then hover over a model \p{Primitive} on the canvas a small arrow pointing to the right shows at the center of the \p{Primitives).
+If you select \u{Link} from the \u{Connections} segment of the \u{Toolbar} then hover over a model \u{Primitive} on the canvas a small arrow pointing to the right shows at the center of the \u{Primitive}.
 If you select a \u{Flow} the small arrow will only show up over a \p{Stock} as a \u{Flow} can only connect to a \p{Stock}.

 Center the \u{cursor crossing double arrows} over the right arrow, which should then change to a \u{pointing finger hand}.
-Drag the mouse over to a second model element and the arrow tags along while the \u{Connections} is drawn.
-If neither \u{Link} or \u{Flow} is selected then there will be no right pointing arrow when you mouse over the \p{Primitive}.
+Drag the mouse over to a second model element and the arrow tags along while the connection is drawn.
+If neither the \u{Link} or \u{Flow} is selected in the \u{Toolbar} then there will be no right pointing arrow when you mouse over the \u{Primitive}.
 We'll go into more detail about the validity of connections shortly.

 # Model

-{"title": "Valid Stock & Variable Connections", "description": "Understanding why the following connections are the only ones valid is essential for keeping you out of trouble along the way in the future."}
+{"title": "Valid Stock & Variable Connections", "description": "The following sequence presents, and explains, the valid connections for elements of a simulation model."}

 {"geometry":{"x":230,"y":230,"width":100,"height":40},"name":"Stock 1","create":"Stock"}